 Old hand grenade found in Boardman home

-BOARDMAN — A township resident called police to inspect an old hand grenade at her Buchanan Drive home Thursday, according to police reports.
+A Boardman woman called police to inspect a hand grenade she found at her township home Thursday, according to police reports.

 Police assisted the Youngstown Police Bomb Squad in inspecting the grenade.

+The resident discovered the grenade while cleaning out her basement, said Detective Brad Ditullio.

-The resident told police her late husband had the grenade from his time in the Army and that it had been in the family home for 70 years.
+She told police her late husband kept the grenade as a souvenir from his time in the Army, and it had been kept in the family’s various homes for about 70 years.

-At the family’s request, police removed the grenade and several other military items found in the home for destruction.
+At the family’s request, police removed the grenade and a plastic starter pistol from the home.

+“We might use it for training, since it’s a real grenade, but it’s inert.
+We can show people how much it weighs and what it looks like,” Ditullio said.

 Don't Miss a Story